bacontime/games-mirror/rules/climbing-kickball.md

 title: Kickball
 subtitle: Symetric Do Dizhu
 players: 4
-layout: post
+layout: game
 parent: Climbing Games
 ---

 - 2 teams of 2.
 Teammates sit across from each other.
 - Deal 13 cards to each player.
+(No Jokers.)
 - After dealing, a player can **boast** that they will go out first.
 - Person with <span class="cC">3♣︎</span> leads first.
 - Scoring at the end of each hand: